2i2c-org/infrastructure/docs/howto/update-env.md

       tag: "2020.12.08"
 ```

-This can be any image name & tag available in a public container regsitry.
+This can be any image name & tag available in a public container registry.

 Whenever you push a new image, you should make a PR that updates the tag here.
 Only on merge will the hub get the new image.

 Another way to update the image is to use the [configurator](https://docs.2i2c.org/en/latest/admin/howto/configurator.html).

-### Split up an image for use with r2d-action
+### Split up an image for use with the repo2docker-action

 Sometimes we have user images defined in a repo, and we want to extract
 it to a standalone repo so it can be used with the [repo2docker action](https://github.com/jupyterhub/repo2docker-action).